Litchi Waypoint Mission to DJI Fly Hyperlapse Mission Converter Instructions BETA!!! Litchi Mission Utilities Logo

 DJI Fly hyperlapse waypoint missions can be created and then saved on the flying device.
 One disadvantage of this process is that the hyperlapse mission must be created with the drone in the air.
 This web application enables the conversion of a Litchi waypoint mission (in CSV format) into a DJI Fly hyperlapse mission stored in JSON format.

 This application produces a ZIP file that must be uncompressed.
 The contents of the ZIP archive can then be copied to the "Hyperlapse" folder of the flying device.
-Unlike plain waypoint missions, there is no need to create a "dummy" hyperlapse to be overwritten.
+Unlike regular waypoint missions, there is no need to create a "dummy" hyperlapse to be overwritten.
 The new hyperlaps mission can simply be dropped into place in the "Hyperlapse" folder.

 Hyperlapse name: